kantorset/MexPackUnpack/README.md

     field_3 = whats up
 ```
 However, note that the reverse functionality (ingesting nested MATLAB/octave structs) does not work.
 This is because a nested struct would need to have a member that was ```MXStruct<S>``` which the code would try to unpack an ```S``` into.
 If you really wanted this to work, one way to deal with this might be to eliminate the need to wrap struct with ```MXStruct``` by just checking that a user specified type was not on the list of expected numeric types and was POD.
+There are probably other solutions as well.

 ## Notes on Complex Numeric Types

-Octave and Matlab up to R2017b internally store complex matrices as separate arrays (pointers) for the real and imaginary component.
-Matlab from 2018a onward internally stores complex arrays with real and imaginary data interleaved and exposes a different API for complex matrices if mex functions are compiled with the -R2018a option.
+Octave and MATLAB up to R2017b internally store complex matrices as separate arrays (pointers) for the real and imaginary component.
+MATLAB from 2018a onward internally stores complex arrays with real and imaginary data interleaved and exposes a different API for complex matrices if mex functions are compiled with the -R2018a option.
 This library supports both in principle.
 There are #IFDEF statements checking for MX_HAS_INTERLEAVED_COMPLEX which will be set and true for MATLAB R2018a (if compiled with -R2018a) and false or not set at all otherwise.
 If using MATLAB after R2018a with -R2018a, for complex arrays the EDCIM type (eigen double complex interleaved map) which is just an eigen array of ```std::complex<double>```  and CDIP type (complex double interleaved pointer) which exposes a raw  ```std::complex<double>*``` can be used, otherwise you can use EDSCM (eigen double split complex) which uses a pair of real Eigen maps or CDSP (complex double split pointer) which extracts a pair of real pointers.
 Due to lack of access to more recent MATLAB versions on the systems where this library was developed the interleaved complex functionality is not well tested and may require some tweaks or bug fixes.

 ## Compilation